Kofokore/Excel-Dashboard-Project-Analyzing-Call-Center-Performance/README.md

-# Excel-Dashboard-Project-Analyzing-Call-Center-Performance
-This is an excel project that tracks the performance of all call agents in the sales and marketing department of an organization
+# Call Center Performance Analysis
+## Project Overview
+This project analyzes the performance of all the call agents in the sales and marketing department of the organization.
+The goal of this project is to assess   customers engagement, agent productivity and variations, and call outcomes using dynamic visualizations.
+The dataset contains data ranging from product discussions, customer demographics, call ratings, reasons why customers ignore calls.
+The analysis provides actionable insights and recommendations that can help in increasing agent productivity, increase successful call rates, increase sales by optimizing call abandonment issues.